 The dormant patient problem (bonus)

-New patient acquisition gets all the attention but most practices have hundreds of patients who haven't been in for 12, 18, 24 months.
-Recall systems try to reach them, they don't respond to email, eventually they get marked “dormant” and forgotten.
+New patient acquisition gets all the attention but most practices have hundreds of patients who have not been in for 12, 18, 24 months.
+Recall systems try to reach them, they do not respond to email, eventually they get marked “dormant” and forgotten.

-Database reactivationsends a friendly SMS to those patients: “Hi [name], it's been a while since your last visit.
+Database reactivation sends a friendly SMS to those patients: “Hi [name], it has been a while since your last visit.
 Would you like us to book your next clean?
 Reply YES with a preferred day.”
 SMS open rates are dramatically higher than email.
-A typical reactivation campaign brings 5–15% of dormant patients back through the door.
+A typical reactivation campaign brings 5 to 15% of dormant patients back through the door.

 What it takes to set up

 Most practices can have all of this running inside a week.
 Tracked numbers go on your existing marketing materials (no website redesign needed).
 Demand recovery and routing sit in front of your existing phones.
-Speech analytics doesn't need new hardware.
+Speech analytics does not need new hardware.
 Reactivation runs against a CSV of past patient contacts.

 The biggest practical block is usually just making the time to listen to the first batch of recordings.
-Once a practice owner does that and sees what's actually happening on the phone, the rest gets easy.
+Once a practice owner does that and sees what is actually happening on the phone, the rest gets easy.

-If you want to see what's happening at your practice: book a free call audit.
-Albert will look at your current setup and show you specifically where new patients are leaking.
+If you want to see what is happening at your practice: book a free call audit.
+The Gibson team will look at your current setup and show you specifically where new patients are leaking.
 No pitch, no pressure.

 Frequently asked questions